stayallive/wp-sentry/readme.txt

 For more information have a look at the README.md file: https://github.com/stayallive/wp-sentry/blob/master/README.md#filters.

 == Changelog ==
+= 3.1.0 =

+- Update PHP SDK to version 2.2.6
+- Update Sentry Browser to version 5.10.2

 = 3.0.4 =

 - Fixed error when `WP_SENTRY_VERSION` is not defined and theme version returns `false`.